bright/new-www/content/blog/how-a-simple-pen-tablet-transformed-my-work-as-a-software-engineer.md

 ## Rediscovering the Joy of Drawing

 Perhaps the most unexpected benefit of using the tablet is the simple pleasure of drawing.
-Even though I’m no artist, the physical act of creating something by hand—whether it’s a messy diagram or a simple sketch—has been incredibly freeing.
+Even though I’m no artist, the physical act of creating something by hand—whether it’s a messy diagram or a simple sketch—has been incredibly freeing and joyful.
 It’s a reminder that creativity isn’t always about the outcome, but the process.

 ## Conclusion